JGCRI/CEDS/README.md

 **Pre-release Version:** June 7, 2019.
 The current code and data in the repository is a pre-release version.
 Please feel free to explore, comment on this version, and send us any questions.
 Note that we will be pushing several updates to the system over the 2 weeks leading up to the first public release.
 These will include updates to:

 * The generation of historical energy data in Module A is currently very slow during the incorporation of user-added energy data.
 We plan to optomize this section of the code.
-* SO2, CO2, and CH4 emissions will be updated to better match the results from Hoesley et al. (2018).
+* SO2, CO2, and CH4 emissions will be updated to better match the results from Hoesly et al. (2018).
 There may be changes to other emission species as well.
-* Several other updates to code and data files, including some of the current [open Iissues](https://github.com/JGCRI/CEDS/issues).
+* Several other updates to code and data files, including some of the current [open Issues](https://github.com/JGCRI/CEDS/issues).
 * User guide additions.

 ***